patoarvizu/amphibian/README.md

 Just like [amphibians](https://en.wikipedia.org/wiki/Amphibian) can inhabit both land and water, this project aims to close the interface gap between Terraform outputs and Kubernetes configuration discovery.
 The existing [terraform-helm](https://github.com/hashicorp/terraform-helm) and [aws-controllers-k8s](https://github.com/aws/aws-controllers-k8s) projects don't yet have the full functionality and flexibility that Amphibian provides.

-A [Custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) of kind `TerraformState` deployed on Kubernetes clusters will create a new `ConfigMap` and populate it with the [outputs](https://www.terraform.io/docs/configuration/outputs.html) of the corresponding remote Terraform state.
+A [Custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) of kind `TerraformState` deployed on Kubernetes clusters will create a new `ConfigMap` or `Secret` and populate it with the [outputs](https://www.terraform.io/docs/configuration/outputs.html) of the corresponding remote Terraform state.

 ## Design

 Even though Terraform has a `struct` for capturing a module's [output values](https://github.com/hashicorp/terraform/blob/v0.13.5/states/output_value.go) programmatically, that API can't be considered public and guaranteed.

 Since the only guaranteed interface is the command line, the way this controller gets the outputs from the remote state is by creating a `data.tf` and an `outputs.tf` file, running `terraform apply`, followed by `terraform output -json`, and then unmarshaling that output back into a Go `struct`.
-The controller then uses those outputs to create a new configmap in the location defined by `target`, that has the exact contents returned by Terraform.
+The controller then uses those outputs to create a new `ConfigMap` or `Secret` in the location defined by `target`, that has the exact contents returned by Terraform.

 **Note:** Keep in mind that Terraform only returns the [root-level outputs](https://registry.terraform.io/providers/hashicorp/terraform/latest/docs/data-sources/remote_state#root-outputs-only).
 If you need to consume the outputs of a submodule, you'll have to expose it all the way to the root level so they can be discovered in Kubernetes.